Newlyweds Killed Only Minutes After Their Wedding In Tragic Car Accident

 On Friday, a young couple from Orange County, Texas got married in front of their friends and family.
 The bride was Rhiannon Boudreaux who was just 20-years-old.
 The groom was Harley Morgan, who was just 19-years-old.
-After they ceremony concluded, the couple was of course on cloud nine.
+After the ceremony concluded, the couple was, of course, on cloud nine.
 They thought they were starting the rest of their lives together.
 What they didn’t know was that only minutes after the wedding, they would both be tragically killed in a car accident, according to Today.

 At around 3:00 p.m., the couple was on U.S. Highway 87, not far from the Orange County airport.
 Right as they pulled onto the highway, a Ford F-250 pickup truck towing a trailer crashed into their vehicle.
 They died instantly.
 Their wedding guests, including their parents, had been driving behind them when the accident occurred.
-They had to watch helplessly as the accident occurred.
+They had to watch helplessly as the accident happened.

 The groom’s mother, LaShawna Morgan, is distraught over the loss of her teenage son.
 She recalled the absolute terror she felt when she watched the truck collide with the vehicle carrying her son and his new bride.
 Following the accident, she reportedly tried to get the young couple out of the vehicle to help them, but it was too late.